Amart85/dp-090-databricks-ml/Instructions/Labs/01a-introduction-to-azure-databricks.md

 1. The `Create an Azure Databricks workspace` window appears.
 Configure your new Databricks resource as follows:

    - **Subscription**: Choose the Azure Subscription in which to deploy the workspace.
-   - **Resource Group**: Leave at Create new and provide a name for the new resource group.
+   - **Resource Group**: Click on Create new and provide a name for the new resource group.
    - **Workspace Name**: Provide a name for your workspace.
    - **Region**: Select a location near you for deployment.
 For the list of regions supported by Azure Databricks, see [Azure services available by region](https://azure.microsoft.com/regions/services/).
    - **Pricing Tier**: Ensure `standard` is selected.